 Not a must for every Bowie fan, but the only opportunity for a selfie with the man who fell to earth.

 12. A hero’s plaque

-Who knows if Berlin’s mayor at the time, Klaus Schütz (SPD), gave even a passing thought to the fact that an English pop star – a drug-addicted, sexually ambivalent one, no less – lived in Schöneberg.
+Who knows if Berlin’s mayor at the time, Klaus Schütz (SPD), gave even a passing thought to the fact that an English pop star – a drug-addicted, sexually ambiguous one, no less – lived in Schöneberg.